 There is no registration, annual, quarterly or monthly fees nor any additional or hidden service charges.
 Our friendly team is always on hand to help you through the entire application process.
 Find out more about the different types of checks available to you including Basic, Standard and Enhanced checks or disclosures.

 According to the regulations set out by the Access NI we are unable to provide Enhanced, Standard or Voluntary checks for individuals or self-employed.
 Access NI is NOT able to provide you with a Basic Access NI Check as you need to contact us directly.

 ACCESS NI EXPLAINED

 We would like to simplify the complexities of Access NI and so the summary will help clarify the legal obligations and the type of check required relating to the nature of work.
-This is to help make sense of the various checks required.
-A summary of the information disclosed on each level of check is set out in a table along with an explanation of some of the terms used.
+This is to simplify various checks required.
+A summary of the information disclosed on each level of check is set out in a table, along with an explanation of some of the terms used.